-Basecamp pricing system is remarkably simple since there are only two plans available: Personal and Business.
-The former is their free option for those with simpler needs, while the latter is Basecamp’s premium offering.
+Basecamp’s pricing system is remarkably simple, since there are only two plans available: one for startups, freelancers, or small teams, and another for growing or larger businesses and companies.
+The former is a more pocket-friendly option for those with simpler needs, while the latter is Basecamp’s premium offering.

 This estimate wasn’t even for a huge corporation, just a team of 10 people.
-We’ll dive deeper into the limitations of the free plan below but for now, let’s take a quick look at the benefits that a paid Basecamp subscription can bring:
+We’ll dive deeper into the limitations of the plan for freelancers, startups, or smaller teams below, but for now, let’s take a quick look at the benefits that the Basecamp Pro Unlimited subscription can bring:

 - Priority support with the Basecamp customer service department